Nitinol Stone Retrieval Basket vs Stainless Steel Stone Retrieval Basket – Choosing the Right Material for Stone Extraction

 Key Clinical Advantages

-• Minimally invasive kidney removal
+• Minimally invasive weight loss surgery

-• Reduced blood loss and post-operative pain
+• Reduced post-operative pain and faster recovery

 Advin Health Care Product Overview